Murrieta Custom Dentures

 How long does it take to get dentures?

 Roughly four to six weeks from consultation to final delivery.
-That includes impressions, bite registration, wax try-in, adjustments, and delivery.
+That includes impressions, bite registration, a wax try-in, adjustments, and delivery.
 If teeth need to be extracted first, immediate dentures can go in the same day so you never go without teeth — but a reline or new set is typically needed once healing completes at three to six months.

 Can I eat normally with dentures?

 Yes, with a two-to-four-week learning curve.
 Start with softer foods, cut things small, and chew on both sides at once.
-Conventional dentures restore roughly 25–40% of natural chewing strength; implant-supported dentures bring that up to 60–80%.
+Conventional dentures restore roughly 25–40% of natural chewing strength; snap-on implant-supported dentures bring that up to 60–80%.
 If chewing steak without adhesive anxiety matters to you, the implant conversation is worth having.

 Are implant-supported dentures worth the extra cost?